formsandflows/PACo/Canvas components/PACo_Tile_B.md

 # PACo_Tile_B

+> [!WARNING]
+> This page is a pre-release page.
+It contains documentation for a future release.
+Please look in de folder "Archive" for documentation on released versions.

-This documentation page is related to version: 3.1.0
+This documentation page is related to version: 3.2.0

 Related video page: https://www.formsandflows.nl/paco/videos/paco_tile_b/